Italy eases lockdown, U.S. haltingly lifts some restrictions

 “It’s a new page that we must write together, with trust and responsibility,” Premier Giuseppe Conte said in a message to Italians.

-Belgium allowed some companies to open offices to employees, though remote work was still encouraged.
-Like Italians, Greeks, Spaniards and many others in Europe, Belgians were told to wear masks on public transport.
+California Assembly Speaker Anthony Rendon said members must be at the Capitol to participate in committee hearings and floor sessions, based on legal advice that votes taken remotely “would likely be challenged in the courts and thrown out.”

-Italians still have to carry certifications explaining why they are out.
-Greece, which began lifting its seven-week lockdown Monday, dropped a similar requirement for people to send a text message or carry a self-written permit justifying being outdoors.
+He said anyone who doesn’t feel comfortable coming is “encouraged to stay home.
+We are definitely not forcing anybody to come to work.”

-People in hard-hit Spain ventured out for the first time for haircuts or food take-outs, but many small shops were still closed as owners worked on meeting strict health and hygiene guidelines.
-Neighboring Portugal also eased its confinement measures and allowed small stores to open.
+People in hard-hit Spain ventured out for the first time in weeks for haircuts or food take-outs, but many small shops were still closed as owners worked on meeting strict health and hygiene guidelines.
+There was limited easing on quarantine regulations on businesses in Portugal and Belgium.

 On Europe’s western edge, Iceland reopened many of its businesses after the country tamed its virus outbreak.